G00CHIE/hello-world/README.md

 # hello-world

-beginning
+hi!

-I am new to coding and i'm nervous.
+I'm Goochie, I am new to coding.
+But I'm excited about learning.